Kaushhki/Data_Analysis_Projects/README.md

 - Data inspection
 - Simple data analysis

-*Student Performance Analysis
+* Student Performance Analysis + Visualization

 This project demonstrates basic data analysis on a real dataset of student marks and attendance.
 It includes:

 - `STUDENT_DATASET.csv` - real dataset
-- `student_analysis.py` - loads the data, inspects it, and calculates basic statistics like average, highest, and lowest marks, and average percentage.
+- `student_analysis.py` - loads the data, inspects it, and calculates basic statistics like average, highest, and lowest marks, and average percentage,visualizes students data into bar graph for better understanding